Canon M6 vs Olympus E-PL9

 It is notable that the M6 has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
+Both the M6 and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The M6 was replaced by the Canon M6 Mark II, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Olympus E-PL9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.